Software Documentation Tools: The Ultimate Guide for 2025

 Emerging trends

-AI-assisted documentation is becoming more prevalent, offering automated suggestions and even generating content based on existing data.
+AI-assisted documentation is becoming more prevalent, offering automated suggestions and content generation—a trend driving the global Knowledge Management market, which is projected to reach US$2.5 Trillion by 2030.
 Real-time collaboration features are also expected to evolve, making remote collaboration more seamless.

 Predictions for future developments